 Technical Pacifist: Refuses to kill in his second appearance, due to the death of a small child he became friends with.
 However, this does not stop him from delivering Dr. McNinja to Rayner's hands for him to kill McNinja himself.

 Extremely short neurogenetipharmocologist in the employ of Frans Rayner.
-Developed the ninja drug responsible for the events of the DARE arc and cloned Old McNinja in the "Army of One" arc.
+Developed the ninja drug responsible for the events of the DARE arc.
 Somewhat creepy.